Note: You can find an earlier post from 2007 on this tree HERE.

 The longer version of this story will be posted soon on my Karamotto Bonsai site!

-It is a rear honor to work on such a miracle of mother nature, it makes me realise how lucky I am!
+It is a real honour to work on such a miracle of mother nature, it makes me realise how lucky I am!

 Hope you like this amazing tree just as much as I do?!